 Depending on the severity of the condition, a healthcare provider may recommend one or more of the following treatments:

-- Steroid ointments are recommended to reduce inflammation and itching.
-Steroid creams are not recommended because they contain ingredients that irritate the skin.
+●Steroid ointments are recommended to reduce inflammation and itching.

 TCAs commonly used for pain management include amitriptyline, desipramine, and nortriptyline.
 Patients beginning TCAs commonly experience fatigue; this is not always an undesirable side effect since it can help improve sleep when TCAs are taken in the evening.
 TCAs are generally started in low doses and increased gradually.
 Their full effect may not be seen for weeks to months.